krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 ### Pods

 Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
-It is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
+It is a group of one or more containers, with __shared storage and network resources__, and a specification for how to run the containers.
-A Pod's contents are always co-located and co-scheduled, and run in a shared context.
+A Pod's contents are __always co-located and co-scheduled__, and run in a shared context.

 A Pod can contain init containers that run during Pod startup.
 You can also inject ephemeral containers for debugging a running Pod